neoforged/.github/primers/1.21.9/index.md

     - `ResultInfo` - Defines the response a specific method returns.
     - `Schema` - An implementation of the json schema used the discovery service, parameters, and results.
     - `SchemaComponent` - A reference definition of some component within a schema.
-    - `TypeRefSchema` - Defines the json schema for an item either referencing another or some type.
 - `net.minecraft.server.jsonrpc.dataprovider.JsonRpcApiSchema` - A data provider that generates the json schema from the discovery service.
 - `net.minecraft.server.jsonrpc.internalapi`
     - `GameRules` - An api that gets the current game rule value.